Stahlhammer

 Stahlhammer (German for "Steel Hammer") is a Neue Deutsche Härte band from Austria that formed in 1992.
 They incorporate elements from hardcore, groove metal, industrial metal and symphonic metal into their songs.
 The band has to this date released six albums, where the majority of songs are in German.
 Their latest album is Opera Noir, which was released in March 2006.

 History

 Stahlhammer is one of the most popular bands to ever come out of Austria.
 The band name was originally going to be "Eisenherz", but copyright laws for the German "Prince Valiant" stories prohibited this, though this later became the name of their fourth album.

-Their first album Killer Instinkt, released in 1995, became widely known throughout Austria and Germany due to the success of their video for the Pink Floyd cover "Another Brick in the Wall".
+The band's first album Killer Instinkt, released in 1995, became widely known throughout Austria and Germany due to the success of their video for the Pink Floyd cover "Another Brick in the Wall".
 Among Stahlhammer's several covers is a metal-styled version of MC Hammer's famous hit "U Can't Touch This".